“Moving money forward“ Money Forward

 • ・Restrict the number of proposals the Board of Directors has to deal with through transferring authority to executive members.

-• ・Matters discussed and identified by the Council of External Officers to be on the agenda for the Board of Directors.
+• ・Matters discussed and identified by the Council of External Directors and Auditors to be on the agenda for the Board of Directors.

-The Company conducted a survey (listing a score out of five and comments) of all Directors and Audit & Supervisory Board Members asking them 24 questions on the following topics.
+The Company conducted a survey (listing a score out of five and comments) of all Directors and Corporate Auditor asking them 28 questions on the following topics.

 (1) Composition and operation of the Board of Directors (two questions)

-(2) Operation and information provision of the Board of Directors (four questions)
+(2) Operation and information provision of the Board of Directors (eight questions)

 (3) Supervision and confirmation of strategies by the Board of Directors (six questions)